pachyderm/pachyderm/README.md

 make test # run all the tests
-make container-clean # clean up all pachyderm state ./bin/run ARGS... # run a command inside a fresh pachyderm container ./bin/run go test ./src/PACKAGE # run tests for a specific package ./bin/run go test -run REGEX ./... # run all tests that match the regex
+make container-clean # clean up all pachyderm state ./bin/run ARGS... # run a command inside a fresh pachyderm container ./bin/go-test ./src/PACKAGE # run tests for a specific package ./bin/go-test -run REGEX ./... # run all tests that match the regex
 ```

 ### Environment Setup